 Best practices for handling alerts

-Alerting should be an ongoing process, we recommend testing different policies, adding new ones based on needs, and deleting/muting unnecessary alerts to avoid alarm fatigue.
+Alerting should be an ongoing process, and it is recommended to set up different alarms, add new ones based on needs, and delete/mute unnecessary alerts to avoid alarm fatigue.

 - Set alerts for all production lambdas.
 Even if you think they’ll never fail, unexpected circumstances do sometimes happen.

 - Always resolve alerts after you’ve fixed them in code.
 This way, if the problem reoccurs, you’ll be notified again.

 To view all errors, click here or on the bug icon in the menu bar on Dashbird app.

 Can’t find what you’re looking for?
 We’d love to help.
 Send us a message through the chat bubble or email us.